joshuafuller/atak-vns-offline-routing-generator/README.md

 ## 📋 Overview

-This tool automates the creation of VNS-compatible offline routing files for any U.S. state, transforming a complex multi-step manual process into a single command.
+This tool automates the creation of VNS-compatible offline routing files for any region available on [Geofabrik](https://download.geofabrik.de/), transforming a complex multi-step manual process into a single command.

 The VNS (Visual Navigation System) plugin for ATAK requires specific GraphHopper v1.0 routing data with precise file structures.
 This generator handles all the complexity: